 I visited on a Monday, so that meant watching Trevor rig up a fungicide sprayer to take care of newly sprouted pumpkins.
 These pumpkins won’t be ready for harvest for nearly two months.
 Again, planning.
 Last week, he designed and cut down a 4-acre corn maze in one day.

 Next, we fed the animals.
 What do they eat?
 Great question.
 I had no idea either.
-The farm’s horse, Spirit, two bulls, Mudsock and Calf-a-Chino, and sheep, Darla, Marla, and Carla, share breakfast together each morning (It’s as cute as it sounds.), and they eat a “sweet mix” – a mix of pellets and grains.
+The farm’s horse, two bulls, and sheep share breakfast together each morning (It’s as cute as it sounds.), and they eat a “sweet mix” – a mix of pellets and grains.

 Since we visited nearing the fall season, the produce will be on its way out over the next several weeks, which means paying close attention to each plant is vital.
 I walked with Trevor up and down the rows of the 3-acre produce field, watching him stop occasionally to pick what was ready, which included a basket of fresh banana peppers.